RPISDD/TimeCloud/README.md

 submodule from inside TimeCloud.

 ## Custom StaticWeb Directory
-To set a custom StaticWeb location (e.g. for developing Polymer), set `STATIC_WEB_DIR` to the dist directory you wish to serve.
+To set a custom StaticWeb location (e.g. for developing Polymer), set the `STATIC_WEB_DIR` environment variable to the dist directory you wish to serve.
 Don't forget to run `gulp` from root of your StaticWeb directory to compile to dist.